transcom/milmove_load_testing/README.md

 Each of these commands opens the Locust interface for initiating and monitoring the tests, set to [http://localhost:8089](http://localhost:8089).
 Using this interface, you can set the number of users to simulate and their hatch rate, then start and stop the test at will.
-For the host, you can enter a full URL address, or you can simply enter "local" or "exp" (for experimental), and let the system set the URL as appropriate.
+For the host, you can enter a full URL address, or you can simply enter "local" or "dp3" (for loadtest), and let the system set the URL as appropriate.

-**NOTE: Currently the system only functions in the local environment.
+**NOTE: Currently the system only functions in the local or dp3 environment.
 You may try the other settings for fun, but don't expect them to work.**

 ### Running custom tests